Thahit/Neural_Cellular_Automata_for_diverse_Tree_growing/README.md

 <div align="center">

-# Neural Cellular Automata for diverse Tree growing
+# Neural Cellular Automata for Diverse Tree Growing
 Our Project aims to enhance Minecraft landscapes with AI-generated 3D trees.
 Utilizing neural cellular automata, each tree evolves independently, creating diverse and realistic forests.
 Instead of manually designing a number of tree templates to use again and again, the Automata creates random trees that can repair themselves/regrow naturally. <br>
 The page is heavily inspired by [Growing 3D Artefacts and Functional Machines with Neural Cellular Automata.](https://github.com/real-itu/3d-artefacts-nca)<br>
 [![Paper](https://img.shields.io/badge/paper-arxiv.2103.08737-B31B1B.svg)](https://arxiv.org/abs/2103.08737)